wmvanvliet/mne-rsa/doc/index.rst

 This is what the package can do for you:

--  Compute DSMs on arbitrary data
+-  Compute rdms on arbitrary data
--  Compute DSMs in a searchlight across:
+-  Compute rdms in a searchlight across:

    -  vertices/voxels and samples (source level)
    -  sensors and samples (sensor level)